samsungsamiio/samsungsami.io/source/sami/sami-documentation/sending-and-receiving-data.md

 #### Sending messages

-When sending a message to SAMI or another device, you may specify `type`{:.param} as "message" or "action".
+You can send a message
+* with `type`{:.param} as "message" to SAMI.
+* with `type`{:.param} as "action" to another device.
+You must specify `ddid`{:.param} in your request.

 Additionally, if `ack`{:.param} was set to "true" when opening the WebSocket connection, you may optionally include `cid`{:.param}—the client ID.
 SAMI will return `cid`{:.param} (in addition to `mid`{:.param}) in its ACK messages to facilitate client side validations.
 This helps to clarify which response is for which message.

-When sending a message to another device, you should specify `ddid`{:.param}.
-Otherwise, the message is only sent to SAMI to be stored.
-In the following example, `sdid`{:.param} refers to the device ID of the device registered on the bi-directional WebSocket.

 The example request at [**Posting a message with Actions**](/sami/sami-documentation/sending-and-receiving-data.html#posting-a-message-with-actions) shows how Actions are formatted in a message.
 {:.info}

+In the following example, `sdid`{:.param} refers to the device ID of the device registered on the bi-directional WebSocket.

 **Example request**

 ~~~
 {
   "sdid": "DFKK234-JJO5",
-  "ddid": "<destination device ID>",
   "cid":"1234567890",
   "type": "message",
   "data":{